Integrated Sensing and Communication Signals Toward 5G-A and 6G: A Survey: ISAC Signal Processing

 \subsubsection{MUSIC method}

-MUSIC method adopts the matrix eigenspace decomposition, which provides an asymptotically unbiased estimation of 1) the number of incident wavefronts; 2) the directions of arrival (DoA) and distance of the target; 3) the strength and cross-correlation between the incident signals; 4) the strength of noise and interference.
+MUSIC method adopts the matrix eigenspace decomposition, which provides an asymptotically unbiased estimation of a) the number of incident wavefronts; b) the direction of arrival (DoA) and distance of the target; c) the strength and cross-correlation between the incident signals; d) the strength of noise and interference.
 The steps of the MUSIC method are provided as follows \cite{schmidt1986multiple}.

 \textbf{Step} 1: The signal received at the antenna array composing of $M$ antenna elements is the combination of echo signals and noise.
 It is represented as a vector $\textbf{X}$.

 where $\textbf{A}$ is a matrix of phase difference of the echo signal on the antenna elements due to the delay of signal propagation, $\textbf{F}$ represents the sampling value of the echo signals on the reference antenna array, and $\textbf{W}$ represents the noise received by the antenna array.